How Travel Advisors Get Found on Google (Without Competing With Expedia)

 1. Your Core Pages Need the Right Words on Them

-Does your meta description describe who you help and what you specialize in, specifically?
+Does your meta description (page description) describe who you help and what you specialize in, specifically?

 Does your URL slug contain a keyword, or is it whatever Squarespace generated automatically?

 That last one catches a lot of DIYers.
-Squarespace can generate slugs from your full page title, leaving you with something like '/luxury-travel-advisor-specializing-in-africa-and-italy-for-discerning-travellers' — or it defaults to '/page-1'.
+Squarespace can generate slugs from your full page title, leaving you with '/luxury-travel-advisor-specialising-in-africa-and-italy-for-discerning-travellers,' or it defaults to '/page-1'.

-A clean slug like '/africa-luxury-travel-advisor' takes thirty seconds to fix and matters more than people expect.
+A clean slug like '/africa-luxury-travel-advisor' takes thirty seconds to fix.

 → For everything on titles and meta descriptions, check out How to Write Clickworthy Title Tags and Meta Descriptions in Squarespace